John L. Loos: Early years

 The son of John George Loos (1896–1976) and Katherine Pauley Loos (1895–1981), Loos was born in Friend in Saline County in southeastern Nebraska.
-The family moved to the state capital, Lincoln, and then to Clay County, where in 1935 Loos graduated from Harvard High School in Harvard, near the larger city of Hastings.
+The family subsequently moved to Lushton, Nebraska and then (during the middle of the Great Depression) on to Harvard, Nebraska where in 1935 Loos graduated from Harvard High School.
 Loos obtained a Bachelor of Arts degree in 1939 and a Master of Arts in 1940, both in history from the University of Nebraska in Lincoln, where he was Regent Scholar and a member of Phi Beta Kappa.

 During World War II, Loos was stationed in the Pacific Theater of Operations with the United States Army.
 An artillery officer promoted to major, he received the Bronze Star for meritorious service.

 Loos was an assistant professor of history from 1948 to 1951 at Evansville College in Evansville, Indiana.
 He received his Ph.D. in history from Washington University in St. Louis, Missouri.
 From 1953 to 1955, he was an instructor at the John Burroughs School, a private college preparatory school in Ladue, Missouri, an affluent suburb of St. Louis.